StarpTech/judge-framework/README.md

 ### Message duplicates

-We maintain a map to filter duplicates.
+Votes from clients can arrive more than once.
+We maintain a map of voted clients to protect against that.

 ### Message order

-Due to the fact that we are only interested in messages which increase the current state we can ignore all other messages.
+Message order mustn't be guaranteed we are only interested in messages which increase the current state of a vote card and can ignore all other messages.